alivafa/cronometer/README.md

-# calculator
+# cronometer
-# calculator simple whit javascript
+# cronometer simple with javascript